pellcorp/creality-wiki/docs/rpi.md

 different and the above options might be overkill.

-I discovered that there is a few hoops to jump through before getting the OrangePi setup, no idea if this is due to some weird combination of settings above, but I discovered you have to physically power off the device after the first reboot during first run otherwise ethernet does not come back.
+I discovered that there is a few hoops to jump through before getting the OrangePi setup, no idea if this is due to some weird combination of settings above, but I discovered you have to physically power off the device after the first run finishes and the pi hole is supposedly rebooted, otherwise ethernet does not come back.

-So what I did was login as root after powerup and it will tell me that first run setup is going on in a different screen and will eventually let me know a restart will be required, I wait until I am kicked from the SSH session and then power cycle the pi.
+What I did was login as root after powering up the device for the first time and it will tell me that first run setup is going on in a different screen and will eventually let me know a restart will be required, I wait until I am kicked from the SSH session and then I give it a minute and power cycle the pi.

 I then ssh login as **dietpi** user to start the installation, after logging in, you may be told that first run setup is still going, give it a few minutes and you should be greeted with a login prompt.